drew3de/drew3de.github.io/content/posts/HTB-Photobomb/index.md

 /bin/bash
 ```

-I then made my `find` executable and ran cleanup.sh with PATH set to /tmp.
+I then made my `find` executable and ran cleanup.sh with PATH set to /tmp:$PATH so that the first `find` executable cleanup.sh would find would be my bash script.
 ```
 wizard@photobomb:/tmp$ chmod +x find chmod +x find